THE ENCHANTED CARRIAGE

 There will be always, always viable

-Maybe the last one, less comfortable:
+Maybe the last one, maybe the less comfortable:

 [© English translation 2010-2020, M. Gałczyński]